 The entirely boring Exo Zombies comes to a conclusion with Descent which has you going head to head with Oz as a boss.
 This map takes place in an under-ocean facility of course created by Atlas Corporation.
 Oz, a character you originally played as earlier has become a zombie/human type character boss that's trying to kill you?
 The plot really hasn't made any sense the entire time though we're just going with it.
 The level itself was neat visually with some interesting room shapes though quite bland when moving through it.
 The rounds also seemed far easier than past exo zombies and the only difficult portions seemed to be when taking on the Oz boss fight area.
 I've really started to dislike zombies ever since they made them more story oriented instead of just being survival areas with strategies.
 This time the whole random teleport to fight a boss character was lame, that's there's to it.
 You're forced from whatever you may be doing into this arena to battle it out.
 Terrible idea and players online never were into it so we'd just give up most of the time after a couple battles against him.
 On a plus note, the new Trident weapon was really awesome.

 I don't know if my care or love of this franchise is quite where it was, but the quality of the DLC has definitely been going down these last two season passes.
 Sure we get four new maps and some sort of bonus area, but I'm not seeing anything special or sticking out from these.
 You should be fine with the maps already available for this title, but if you need to get it you will have extra maps to play on.
 That's about it with Reckoning, the zombies mode was the most disappointing for me since it had shown early promise with potential DLC development.
 I suppose I'll see you for the next season, but I'm really only interested in it at this point for the classic zombies of which I still have a passion for.
 With that, Advanced Warfare has been wrapped up.

-Review Done on Call of Duty: Advanced Warfare for Xbox One
+Call of Duty: Advanced Warfare Review on Xbox One